jessetinell/Responsive-Calculator/README.md

 Responsive-Calculator
 =====================

-Calculate the % of the target from the content.
+Calculate the width in % of the target from the content.

+This is based on content from Ethan Marcotte's book "Responsive Web Design".